dandalpiaz/flask-linux-guide/README.md

 ### Supervisor and Gunicorn

-Assumes the use of the Gunicorn python package for a WSGI HTTP server.
+As an example, using the [Gunicorn](https://gunicorn.org/) python package for a WSGI HTTP server.
 Create a supervisor configuration file, `sudo nano /etc/supervisor/conf.d/appname.conf`:

 ```
 [program:appname.com]